-- The School District Administration has the authority to monitor, inspect, copy, review, and store at any time and without prior notice all accounts, including e-mail and any all information transmitted, received, and/or created on any computer or user account.
+- The School District Administration has the authority to monitor, inspect, copy, review, and store at any time and without prior notice all accounts, including email and any information transmitted, received, and/or created on any computer or user account.
 All such materials are the property of CBOE. - The Superintendent or his designees will periodically conduct searches to see if teachers have posted inappropriate materials on-line.
-When inappropriate use of computers or websites is discovered, the School Principals and Superintendent will download the offensive material and determine the appropriate disciplinary action. (from Board of Education Policy 4118.51 (b) / 4218.51.) - Account users do not have any right to, or expectation of, privacy regarding such materials. - Each account user of the CBOE Computer Network does have the right to know exactly what can be monitored and how.
-Please be aware that Canton monitors all internet activity including email and web access.
+When inappropriate use of computers or websites is discovered, the School Principals and Superintendent will download the offensive material and determine the appropriate disciplinary action. (from Board of Education Policy 4118.51 (b) / 4218.51.) - Account users do not have any right to, or expectation of, privacy regarding such materials. - Please be aware that Canton monitors all internet activity including but not limited to email and web access.
 This can include review of emails sent and received for up to five years.
 In addition all internet sites are recorded by user account and automated reports are generated based on inappropriate use. - All such information files created or accessed on any Canton owned computer may be recorded and reviewed. - Real time monitoring of all computer systems when in use can include remotely watching the screen or taking over the workstation.
-This monitoring is generally used to provide technical support to the user from a remote site. - Offensive or inappropriate material gained in the any of the above means will be submitted to an appropriate supervisor for disciplinary recommendations. - Use of Google Education Suite is heavily used in Canton Public Schools, and by signing this agreement you authorize the use of Google services including, but limited to Maps, Gmail, YouTube, Classroom, etc. where deemed appropriate by school administration.
+This monitoring is generally used to provide technical support to the user from a remote site. - Offensive or inappropriate material gained in any of the above means will be submitted to an appropriate supervisor or legal representatives for disciplinary recommendations. - Use of Google Education Suite is heavily used in Canton Public Schools, and by signing this agreement you authorize the use of Google services including, but limited to Maps, Gmail, YouTube, Classroom, etc. where deemed appropriate by school administration. - Computers, tablets, and all electronic services owned or licensed by CBOE are the property of CBOE.
+Any and all documents created on these devices are the sole ownership of the CBOE and may be seized or reviewed without notice.
+These devices are not for your personal use.

-E-mail use:
+E-mail & Cloud services use:

 - At this time, student use of personal email is permitted, but this is subject to change as state and federal guidelines mandate.
 Local school policy may be more restrictive and should be consulted prior to beginning use of these services. - If a user is accessing personal email through the CBOE Computer Network, it should be for the purpose of education only.
-E-mails using personal email accounts is discouraged.
-Please encourage your students to email using school accounts rather than personal email accounts.

-• CBOE does not permit transferring programs or apps via email.
+E-mails using personal email accounts are discouraged.
+Please encourage your students to email using school accounts rather than personal email accounts. - CBOE does not permit transferring programs or apps via email or cloud based storage services such as google cloud. - CBOE explicitly prohibits the sharing of 'sensitive' data through any method whatsoever without explicit administrative approval. - CBOE explicitly prohibits the streaming of video or audio without administrative approval.